 Cerne Abbas Giant

 You’ve probably seen the giant outline somewhere before.
 That’s because the primitive man depicted in the crude chalk drawing on a hillside in Dorset, England, sports two massive clubs: one in his hand and one between his legs.

-The legend says if a woman sleeps a night on the massive man, she’ll be blessed with fertility.
+The legend says if a woman sleeps for a night on the massive man, she’ll be blessed with fertility.
 But it doesn’t hurt that the surrounding countryside has a pretty great birthrate.
 Maybe it’s something in the water?

 Chao Mae Tuptim Shrine

 Erected in Bangkok, this fertility shrine is located near a hotel.
 Which is convenient considering you can get a room and test out your new boosted fertility after visiting the phallic monument.